maxawzsinger/gitrails/README.md

   }'
 ```

-### 3. Ask an agent to use the agent key to do work
+### 3. Ask the untrusted agent to use the agent key to do work

 > **Message to agent:**
 >